ENG 620: Bestsellers and the Contemporary Literary Marketplace

 Bestsellers and the Contemporary Literary Marketplace will give you an opportunity to explore the most recent trends in contemporary British and Irish fiction.
 By focusing on marketing and the literary canon, this course will give you an opportunity to reconsider contemporary literature from a new and exciting perspective.
 Each novel on our reading list will facilitate a case study of a different marketing issue.
 Thus, we will read John Banville’s Booker-Prize-winning The Sea in order to study literary prizes and their effect on marketing and to highlight the crucial part that literary reviews can play in the “making of an author.”
 Arundhati Roy’s first novel will help us to investigate literary celebrity culture, race and gender; Mike McCormack’s Solar Bones (2016) to explore the rise of small publishing houses; and David Mitchell’s Cloud Atlas (2004) to illustrate how daily talk shows can promote a difficult text to the status of a bestseller.
 We will end the course with the most recent sensation from Ireland, Sally Rooney’s Normal People, which topped the bestseller list during the lockdown in spring 2020.

-ENG 560: Rhetoric Then & Now/CRN 10593/Merion Hall #172
+ENG 560: Rhetoric Then and Now

 Dr. Melissa Goldthwaite

-the work of 20th and 21st century rhetorical theorists in order to understand how rhetorical concerns shape our own writing practices.
+the work of 20th and 21st century rhetorical theorists and writers in order to understand how rhetorical concerns shape our own writing practices, approaches to education, and ways of communicating.
 This course will be discussion-based and include a workshop component.
-Students will write a series of response papers and conduct a semester-long project exploring the relevance of rhetorical theory to their own writing or area of interest.
-(Core Course)
+In addition to short weekly assignments, students will conduct a semester-long project exploring the relevance of rhetorical theory to their own writing or area of interest.